Paying for Wheelchair Ramps: Medicare's Benefits & Costs

 Similar to the Peace Corps, the National Service operates Senior Corps RSVP, which is a volunteer service program for individuals aged 55 and up.
 Their volunteer projects have included home renovations and wheelchair ramps.
 Learn more about Senior Corps on the National Service site

 Centers for Independent Living

-The cost of a wheelchair ramp typically ranges between $1,200 and $2,400.
-Non-binding quotes are available here.
+The cost of a wheelchair ramp typically ranges between $1,000 and $2,800.
 This price encompasses both the materials and labor required.
 There are several factors which affect overall cost.

 Space or the physical limitations of the caregivers might make a wheelchair or scooter lift, or elevator, preferable to a ramp.
 However, these electric devices are more expensive than simple ramps.
-Prices without installation costs for a wheelchair lift run from $1900 to over $5000 for the more fully featured models.
-So they are not cheap.
-Learn more about platform lifts and how to pay for them.
+Prices without installation costs for a wheelchair lift run from $2000 to over $5000 for the more fully featured models.
+So, they are not cheap.
+Learn more about platform lifts and how to pay for them

 Sometimes a ramp is not necessary if the individual can walk with the assistance of a walker or a cane.
 In cases such as these, a set of low rise stairs might be better.